nimf/combox/CHRONICLE.md

 This data model does not include any groups/organizations to group resources.
 This model also does not allow to set up additional administrators/moderators for a resource.
 I did it intentionally - to be able to try how to remodel and migrate data with Ecto migrations.

 Now when we have Subjects we can create our Comment model.
 It belongs to a Subject, may belong to a User, may have a parent Comment, must have a message, may have anonymous user name and email, must have a votes balance.

+_October 26, 2017_

+I created a channel for communication with front end react app.
+I was in need of a quick test of my design, that's why it only allows posting new comments as an anonymous user for now.
+I also added ex_machina for fixtures and created minimal tests for the Comment schema and SubjectChannel.